NumEconCopenhagen/projects-2024-maja-sarah-marcus/modelproject/README.md

 We have chosen to use the Solow model with technological growth as our standard model and then work with an extension in the form of adding human capital.

+To observe the impact of g on output, technology, and capital, the figures shown under the numerical solution section can only be viewed when running the code in VS Code.
+This limitation arises because GitHub is unable to display figures generated using plotly.graph_objs.

 The results of the project can be seen from running modelproject.ipynb.
 Dependencies: Apart from a standard Anaconda Python 3 installation, the project requires no further packages.